grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 ## Examples

-In this example, we'll xecute a variable RPS test, starting at 50, ramping up to 200 and then back to 0, over a period of 1 minute.
+In this example, we'll execute a variable RPS test, starting at 50, ramping up to 200 and then back to 0, over a period of 1 minute.

 <div class="code-group" data-props='{"labels": [ "ramping-arr-rate.js" ], "lineNumbers": "[true]"}'>